ollielo/cinema_projectmanagement/design/2020/image_proposal/spec/cis_specification_v1-0.md

 3. May be one of a set of **reserved names**.
 These are:
     - **depth** A channel containing per-pixel depth information.
 Each value is on the range [0.0, 1.0], which is [top, bottom].
     - **lighting** A channel containing lighting information.
 The information can be a single value, or a set of values.
+1. May reference a **variable** which can be used by a consumer to psuedocolor it.
+2. May reference a colormapt which can be used by a consumer to psuedocolor it.

+A **variable** is a definition of a value.
+A variable:

+1. Has a unique name, type and range (min, max)

+A **colormap** is data used to map a value to a color.
+A colormap:

+1. Has a unique name.
+2. The definition of the colormap:
+    - may be included in the `.cis` file, or
+    - may be and external reference (URL) to a colormap definition

 # Storage